-CVE-2020-10987 is a remote command injection vulnerability in Tenda AC15 AC1900 routers running firmware version 15.03.05.19.
-The flaw is in the web management endpoint /goform/setUsbUnload, which fails to safely handle the deviceName POST parameter.
-An attacker can supply crafted input in deviceName to inject and execute arbitrary system commands on the underlying operating system.
+CVE-2020-10987 is a remote command injection vulnerability affecting Tenda AC15 AC1900 routers running firmware version 15.03.05.19.
+The flaw is present in the goform/setUsbUnload endpoint, where the deviceName POST parameter is not safely handled and can be used to inject arbitrary system commands.
+Successful exploitation allows a remote attacker to reach command execution on the underlying operating system through the router’s web management interface.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.